-- For most front-end salespeople, there is little point trying to explain a 12-level pricing segmentation with 15,000 pricing segments.
-Words like elasticity, artificial intelligence, regression, and even ‘willingness to pay’ won’t help.
+- For most front-end salespeople, there is little point in trying to explain a 12-level pricing segmentation with 15,000 pricing segments.
+Words like elasticity, artificial intelligence, regression, and even “willingness to pay” won’t help.
 Instead, share a simple context for each price (context, rather than segmentation!) and then show them what has been achieved in similar circumstances.
 Give them an example and show them how it has worked.

-A price optimisation solution must be able to handle massive complexity, but not be any more complex than necessary.
-Sophisticated optimisation algorithms are becoming critical to success and while the maths may not be accessible to all, it should be structured in such a way that it is controllable and understandable.
-Price optimisation is a ‘complex’ solution but it must be visualised simply, in ways that are meaningful to different users.
+A price optimization solution must be able to handle massive complexity, but not be any more complex than necessary.
+Sophisticated optimization algorithms are becoming critical to success and while the maths may not be accessible to all, it should be structured in such a way that it is controllable and understandable.
+Price optimization is a ‘complex’ solution but it must be visualized simply, in ways that are meaningful to different users.

-To learn more about price optimization and different pricing strategies specific to the aftermarket and spare parts industry, join O’Regan and Gianpaolo Callioni, Partner, End-to-End Analytics for the webcast: What Do I Do With All These SKUs: 3 Proven Pricing Models to Conquer Your Profitability Challenges.
+To learn more about price optimization and different pricing strategies specific to the aftermarket and spare parts industry, join Dominic O’Regan, Business Consultant with Vendavo, and Gianpaolo Callioni, Partner at End-to-End Analytics for the webcast: What Do I Do With All These SKUs: 3 Proven Pricing Models to Conquer Your Profitability Challenges.